-We have a sweet for beginning and of course for everything.
-This quick Gajar Halwa in the pressure cooker is just what you need to indulge when you crave for one.
-I have already made the Carrot Halwa this way couple of times and it comes out awesome every time.
+We have a sweet for the beginning and of course for everything.
+This quick Gajar Halwa in the pressure cooker is just what you need to indulge when you crave one.
+I have already made the Carrot Halwa this way a couple of times and it comes out awesome every time.
 You can still make it the traditional way or in Microwave.
 Just this pressure cooker method makes it easy when you are planning to make a party menu.

 There is also the notion that one has to grate their way towards the final glorious texture.
 However, by cooking this in the pressure cooker, I showed it to a couple of people who had this notion that even if we grind it coarsely, you still end up with a great texture to the final product.
 However, one has to be very careful in grinding it to a coarse texture and not making it a juice.

 Step by Step for making Gajar Halwa / Carrot Halwa

 - 1 cup Sugar

 For Final Cooking

 - 1/2 tin Condensed Milk